IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 ### Maps

-In the previous [enums](#enums) section, we defined "collectiblePrices" as an anonymous object, which is roughly equivalent to a Lua table.
+In the previous [enums](#enums) section, we defined "collectiblePrices" as an object, which is roughly equivalent to a Lua table.

-Anonymous objects are good for cases where you won't use variables to access the data.
+Objects are good for cases where every possibility is accounted for.
 But this isn't the case for "collectiblePrices".
 Here, we are only specifying the prices for _some_ of the collectibles in the game.
 If a collectible isn't in the list, we'll probably want to ignore it, or give it a default value, or something along those lines.

 In this example, what "collectiblePrices" _really_ represents is a _map_ of a specific collectible type to a price.
 Unlike Lua, TypeScript has a `Map` data type.
 So, the example would be better written like this: